HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

 2. Improves Accuracy
 3. Reduce Training Time

 In the following, we follow several blogs to list of feature engineering procedures [[Ashish Bansal]][Need for Feature Engineering in Machine Learning], [[Reinhard Sellmair]][How to handle correlated Features?].
-The steps include:
+The feature selection processes include:

 ### 1. Remove zero standard deviation features.

+Of course, if a feature has only one value or all are missing values, it is not useful as a predictor in models.

 ### 2. Remove low variance features.

+On the other hand, if a low variance feature is not likely to be a predictor in models.

 ```Python
 from sklearn.feature_selection import VarianceThreshold